-Omar Fadel is an award-winning, Los Angeles based composer for film, television, and video games.
+Omar Fadel is a Los Angeles based composer for film, television, and video games.

-Born in Houston, and raised between Texas and Dubai, Omar’s global exposure is heard throughout his music.
-He is a graduate of the University of Texas at Austin where he studied film, music production and composition.
-Following graduation, Omar re-located to Los Angeles where he began working with The Police drummer, Stewart Copeland.
+Born in Houston and raised between the vibrant cultures of Texas and Dubai, Omar’s music reflects his rich global influences.
+He is a graduate of the University of Texas at Austin, where he studied film, music production and composition.
+Omar’s talent led him to Los Angeles, where he had the privilege of working with The Police’s iconic drummer, Stewart Copeland.

 That same year, the Sundance Institute awarded Omar a prestigious Fellowship at their Film Music Composer’s Lab.